juju/docs/src/en/reference-hook-tools.md

 ## storage-add

-`storage-add` may be used to add storage to the unit.
+`storage-add` may be used to add storage to the **unit**.
 The tool takes the name of the storage (as defined in the charm metadata), and optionally the number of storage instances to add; by default it will add a single storage instance of the name.

 python:
 ```python